Google (XML) Sitemap Generator Plugin Help

 • Excluded categories: If you exclude a category here, no posts from this category will appear in your sitemap.

 • Exclude posts: Use this option to exclude specific posts from the sitemap.
-You need to enter the ID of the post, which you can find under the “Edit Post” screen of WordPress.
-Separate multiple posts by comma.

 Change frequencies / priorities

 • Change frequencies: With this settings you can give search engines a hint, how many times the content of your blog changes.
-Note that it is up to the search engine how many times older content is rechecked again.

 • Priorities: With this settings you can give search engines a hint, how important the content of your blog is.
-This value is always in relation to all other content of your blog, so setting everything to highest (=1.0) doesn’t make any sense.

 Other features